 The redevelopment of the Mackay Park Batemans Bay precinct at the gateway to our Shire will be a catalyst for change and new opportunities and our community will be involved every step of the way.
-Further development of Moruya Airport, pre-construction work for a new water storage facility in the south - the proposed Southern Water Supply Storage, the expansion of Moruya Library to accommodate an Arts Centre, and the final year of our Community and Transport infrastructure program, will all play a part in growing a thriving economy that will benefit everyone.
+Further development of Moruya Airport, pre-construction work for a new dam in the south - the proposed Southern Water Supply Storage, the expansion of Moruya Library to accommodate an Arts Centre, implementation of key components of the Moruya Airport masterplan and the final year of our Community and Transport infrastructure program, will all play a part in growing a thriving economy that will benefit everyone.